supertokens/docs/session/docs/advanced-customizations/frontend-hooks/handle-event.md

             // NOTE: This is an undeterministic event } else if (context.action === "UNAUTHORISED") {
             // called when the session has expired
-        }
+        } else if (context.action === "SESSION_CREATED") {
+            // Called when session is created.
+            //
+            // It means that if session previously existed
+            // and it only gets refreshed, this event will not be fired }
     }
 })